How to Hang Wall Decor Like a Pro

 A single cheeky plate adds a touch of adornment beside a sink (Lucy Williams)

 • Solo - Hang a plate / bowl in a small open space on a wall.
-If your room has lots of funky spaces, like a kitchen or a laundry room, you could place a few of these singles or doubles in different parts of the room.
+If your room has lots of funky spaces, like a kitchen or a laundry room, you could sprinkle a plate (or two) in different parts of the room.
+Another location that’s ideal for a single plate is above a doorway.

 Hanging A Gallery Wall